Appdynamics/mark-nodes-historical/README.md

 ## Installation

-The script was written and test in Powershell Core 6.0  - which means it can run across Linux, Windows, macOS or even as a Lambda function.
+The script was written and tested in Powershell Core 6.0  - which means it can run across Linux, Windows, macOS, containers, and can be bundled into a Lambda function.

  - How to install PowerShell Core on [Linux Documentation](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-6)